mbta/lamp/Data_Dictionary.md

 # OPMI Tableau Exports

-The following LAMP data exports are used by [OPMI](https://www.massdottracker.com/wp/about/what-is-opmi-2/) for Tableau dashboarding:
+The following LAMP data exports are used by the MBTA departments Operations Analytics and [OPMI](https://www.massdottracker.com/about-opmi) for Tableau dashboarding:
 - [LAMP_ALL_RT_fields](#lamp_all_rt_fields)
 - [LAMP_service_id_by_date_and_route](#lamp_service_id_by_date_and_route)
 - [LAMP_static_calendar_dates](#lamp_static_calendar_dates)